maddiemcgoy9/TP3/Project.md

 ## What are future developments?

-Mid Term Developments: The model can be further developed to incorporate AI vision models to read handwritten essays.
-This could alleviate or erase the issue of handwriting influence the grading of essays.
-This system could also be used to identify students who may struggle with their handwriting and need improvement to address issues.
+Mid Term Developments: The model can be enhanced by integrating AI vision technology capable of reading and interpreting handwritten essays.
+This advancement would help minimize, or even eliminate, the impact of handwriting quality on grading accuracy.
+Additionally, it could serve as a tool to identify students who may need support in improving their handwriting, promoting more equitable assessments.

-Long Term Developments: Testing and deployment of an AI essay grader for handwritten AP essays.
-This could provide significant cost relief and remove human biases within the current process.
-The waiting period for delivering grades back to students could potentially be decreased with an AI essay grader providing enhanced personalized feedback.
+Long Term Developments: A fully tested and deployed AI essay grading system for handwritten AP essays could deliver significant benefits.
+These include reducing grading costs, eliminating potential human biases, and accelerating the turnaround time for score reporting.
+Furthermore, such a system could enable more personalized, constructive feedback for students—enhancing the overall educational experience.

 ## Responsible AI considerations